ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 ```

 This means that the compiler compliance level is set too high.
 Open the Eclipse IDE, select `Window > Preferences > Java > Compiler`, and under `JDK Compliance`, set the `Compiler compliance level` to 17.
 After this, export the products again, and the problem should be resolved.

+**The execution of the invokedheadless Eclipse process stops without any messages or exceptions**

+This error can occur when the plugins you are trying to export into a product (i.e., the Gamma plugins imported into the workspace, containing the source code) rely on old Java execution environments in their _MANIFEST.MF_ files, e.g., Java 1.8.
+The plugins should either not specify the execution environment explicitly, or rely on Java 17.